marco-mariotti/qjob/docs/installation.rst

   - ``p``: default number of processors specified per job
   - ``email``: your email for job notifications, if your system implements them

+Note that some systems may be configured not to accept some options.
+If so, use a value of ``0`` (for integer-type options) or an empty value (for string-type options) to omit that specification.

 Qjob includes many other options.
 Run ``qjob -h`` for a summary, and ``qjob -h full`` for a full list.
 At any moment, you may come back and edit the ``~/.qjob`` file to change your default settings.